 This course focuses on the nutrition/health needs of young children.
-Teacher education candidates examine the nutritional needs of the young child and explore ways in which these needs can be met.
-A major focus is the use of children's literature to engage young children in nutrition discussions.
+Teacher education candidates examine the nutritional and health needs of the young child and design activities with a focus on how to use RI health standards and write objectives and mini-lessons to support children's understanding of healthy habits and nutrition.
 Also investigated are ways to involve parents in the process of maintaining proper nutritional/health practices.